-Our general and administrative expenses comprise primarily employee costs for senior management and other support personnel, legal and professional fees, share-based compensation expense, travel expenses, and other general expenses not related to cost of revenue and selling and marketing.
+Our general and administrative expenses comprise primarily employee costs for senior management and other support personnel, including share-based compensation expense; legal and professional fees, travel expenses, and other general expenses not related to cost of revenue and selling and marketing.

-Foreign Exchange Gain, Net
+Foreign Exchange Loss / (Gain), Net

-Foreign exchange gain, net includes:
+Foreign exchange loss / (gain), net includes:

-- marked to market gains or losses on derivative instruments that do not qualify for "hedge" accounting and are deemed ineffective; - realized foreign currency exchange gains or losses on settlement of transactions in foreign currency and derivative instruments; and - unrealized foreign currency exchange gains or losses on revaluation of other assets and liabilities.
+- marked to market gains or losses on derivative instruments that do not qualify for "hedge" accounting and are deemed ineffective; - realized foreign currency exchange gains or losses on settlement of transactions in foreign currency and derivative instruments that do not qualify for "hedge" accounting; and - · unrealized foreign currency exchange gains or losses on revaluation of other assets and liabilities.